 You only need to select the Microsoft Office application you want your add-in to support.

 As new releases and service packs for Microsoft Office is released, it is an inevitable fact that some bugs can be introduced and can cause headaches for Microsoft Office developers.

-Add-in Express is tested on all versions from 2000 to 2013 and the newest Office 2016 to get around all the known pitfalls that you might face when developing for Microsoft Office.
+Add-in Express is tested on all versions from 2000 to 2019 to get around all the known pitfalls that you might face when developing for Microsoft Office.
 This is to give you the confidence that your add-in will work on all your customers' PCs.